-Straight cargo theft can happen anywhere cargo can be left unattended.
+Straight cargo theft can happen anywhere cargo is left unattended.
 Truck stops, parking lots, and roadside parking areas are the most targeted.
-A great way to combat this tactic would be investing in high-security rear door locks.
+A great way to combat this tactic is investing in high-security rear door locks.

 Strategic Cargo Theft

 Strategic cargo theft is constantly evolving.
-They are often performed with the use of unconventional methods.
+This is typically defined as theft involving unconventional methods.
 Identity theft, fictitious pickups, forged documents, fraudulent carriers and brokering scams all fall in line with strategic cargo theft.
-A solution to help in the event of scams such as these is to do your research on the appointed contact, make sure everything matches up.
+Always do your research on your contacts and make sure everything matches up.
 Always confirm positive identification at pickups and drop-offs.

 Other Effective Ways To Combat Cargo Theft

-When it comes to protecting your fleet it is suggested that you develop a layered approach.
-With a layered approach, there are step by step methods and ‘in case’ tactics put into place if security technology happens to fail.
-Regular procedure training should be done to ensure that the knowledge on new theft methods is made aware to participating parties.
-The two main factors that can change theft outcomes are aware drivers and top-notch security for either of the two methods discussed previously.
+When it comes to protecting your fleet, it is best to develop a layered approach.
+With a layered approach, there are step-by-step methods and ‘in case’ tactics put into place if security technology happens to fail.
+Regular procedure training should be done to ensure that everyone understands the latest tactics theives are employing.

 Become aware of theft ‘hot spots’ on your route.
 By studying your route beforehand you can pick safe areas to stop along the way.